The AT&T Issue Brief Library

 Our issue briefs provide a summary of key topics.
 Download all issue briefs for a comprehensive overview, or use our issue brief builder to generate a customized PDF download with your selected topics.

 Good corporate governance is a necessary foundation for ethical and responsible business practices and is directly related to business success.

-Living up to the highest standards of honesty, integrity and respect is the most important commitment we can make—to our customers, our shareholders and each other.
+How we do business is just as important as what we do.
+Living up to the highest standards of honesty, integrity and respect is the most important commitment we can make — to each other, our customers, our business partners and our shareholders.